 Hydragas suspension system.
 A Princess or Ambassador sagging on one side

 may just mean that the suspension needs pumping up.
-The ride height should
+The ride height should be

-it may be worth investing in your own pump which regularly crop up on ebay.
+may be worth investing in your own pump which regularly crop up on ebay.

 Budget around £100 for a used one.

 If it wonít respond to pumping, or

 drops again after a few days, then a displacer will need replacing.

 Displacers are increasingly hard to come by and when they do crop up theyíre